 Each household must do at least 1 Qurban.
-This is according to the hadith of the Prophet (pbuh), “O people, it is compulsory for every household to make a sacrifice yearly.”
+This is according to the hadith of the Prophet (Peace be upon Him), “O people, it is compulsory for every household to make a sacrifice yearly.”
 [Ahmed]

 Can I do more than one Qurban?

 Yes.
 You can do as much as you can or like.
-The Prophet (pbuh) would at times sacrifice more than one animal.
-It was narrated that once with his own hand (pbuh) had sacrificed 63 animals and asked Ali (ra) to slaughter the rest.
+The Prophet (Peace be upon Him) would at times sacrifice more than one animal.
+It was narrated that once with his own hand (Peace be upon Him) had sacrificed 63 animals and asked Ali Bin Abi Taleb (May Allah be pleased with him) to slaughter the rest.